anishjha93/zerocode-wiki/Guidelines-for-raising-issues.md

 > Easiest is to fork this HelloWorld repo and push it.
 _(Or if you need dev access, we can add you as a contributor to this.)_

+1. Clearly capture into the story/ticket what is actual and what is expected result